stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/running-jobs.md

   towards your job's resource limits.
 So if you start a process using large amounts of memory via SSH while your job is running, you may hit the job's memory limits, which will trigger its termination.

-[^signal_delay]: Due to the resolution of event handling by the scheduler, the signal may be sent up to 60 seconds earlier than specified.

 [^long_qos]: the `long` QOS can only be used in the `normal` partition, and is only accessible to users who are *not* part of an owners group (since owner